yadhu-dev/yadhu-dev/README.md

 ## Hi there 👋, I’m @yadhu-dev

-- **👀 I’m interested in electronics ⚡ and computer science 💻, and building innovative tech projects 🔧.**
+- **I’m interested in electronics ⚡ and computer science 💻, and building innovative tech projects .**

-- **🌱 I’m currently learning Advanced RFID systems 📡,Advanced Communication 🛰️, microcontroller-based development 🔋, and full-stack integration with Python, Flask, and frontend technologies 🖥️.**
+- **I’m currently learning Advanced RFID systems 📡,Advanced Communication 🛰️, microcontroller-based development 🔋, and full-stack integration with Python, Flask, and frontend technologies 🖥️.**

-- **💻 I’m skilled in both computer science 💻 and electronics ⚡, with hands-on experience in embedded systems, circuit design, and software development.**
+- **I’m skilled in both computer science 💻 and electronics ⚡, with hands-on experience in embedded systems, circuit design, and software development.**

-- **💞️ I’m looking to collaborate on projects related to embedded systems, IoT, and automation.**
+- **I’m looking to collaborate on projects related to embedded systems, IoT, and automation.**

-- **📫 How to reach me: [yadhumohan21@gmail.com](mailto:yadhumohan21@gmail.com) or through my LinkedIn profile [LinkedIn](https://www.linkedin.com/in/yadhulmohan)**
+- **How to reach me: [yadhumohan21@gmail.com](mailto:yadhumohan21@gmail.com) or through my LinkedIn profile [LinkedIn](https://www.linkedin.com/in/yadhulmohan)**

-- **😄 Pronouns: He/Him**
+- **Pronouns: He/Him**

-- **⚡ Fun fact: I enjoy blending hardware ⚡ and software 💻 to create practical tech solutions!**
+- **Fun fact: I enjoy blending hardware ⚡ and software 💻 to create practical tech solutions!**

 -------------------------------------------------------------------------------------------------------------------------------------------------------